-You will be paid for the number of hours you were scheduled to work, and additional time if the session overruns.
-This means that if a 2 hour class finishes after 1.5 hours, you will still receive 2 hours of pay.
-If you demonstrate for 2.25 hours and were originally scheduled for 2 hours, you will be paid for the full 2.25 hours.
-The current hourly rate is £14.22 per hour (pending pay award increase).
+You will be paid for the number of hours you were scheduled to work.
+This means that if a 2-hour class finishes after 1.5 hours, you will still receive 2 hours of pay.
+The current hourly rate is £17.19 per hour.

 Wages are paid one month in arrears through central payroll.
-Therefore, hours worked in September will be paid on the last working day of October.
+Therefore, hours worked from September 18 to October 18 (if approved on time) will be paid on the last working day of October.

 A summary of the hours to be sent to payroll will be circulated and you should check that this is correct.
-You should also ensure that payment reaches your bank account, and alert the Student Digital Skills Manager immediately if there are any discrepancies.
+You should also ensure that payment reaches your bank account and alert the Digital Skills Officer immediately if there are any discrepancies.

-2.6 Tier 4 Student Employment
+2.5 Tier 4 Student Employment